khoido2003/Project-X/readme.md

 ---

-## 4. New Architecture & Refactor Roadmap
+## 4. Architecture & Refactor Roadmap

 ### Overview
 The project will be refactored to a clean, ECS-inspired, SOLID, and data-driven architecture using classic Unity (not DOTS).
 This will make the codebase scalable, maintainable, and ready for networking.